RitchieLab/GWAS-QC/README.md

 ## Workflow Steps
-* Need to add in Tess's updated workflow steps
+* Need to add in Tess's updated workflow steps, https://ritchielab.org/blogs/tcherlin/2022/07/29/1-kg-gwas-tutorial-steps/
 * Van deleted her pre-imputation data simulation steps since they're outdated now with the new dataset we used

 ## Related Resources